TimoCloud/ServerInfo/README.md

-# CloudNotify
+# ServerInfo
-CloudNotify is an extension of the TimoCloud system.
-The CloudNotify BungeeCord plugin gives you all information with a command about a server.
+ServerInfo is an extension of the TimoCloud system.
+The ServerInfo BungeeCord plugin gives you all information with a command about a server.

  ## Download
  You can download the latest version [here](https://jenkins.craftmal.de/job/ServerInfo/lastSuccessfulBuild/artifact/target/ServerInfo.jar)